Spin Inertia of Resident and Photoexcited Carriers in Singly-Charged Quantum Dots

 At the smallest modulation frequencies $f_m\ll\tau_s^{-1}$, the FE signal does not depend on $f_m$ and the Green's function at zero modulation frequency determines the average spin relaxation time $T_1\equiv G(0)$.
 Therefore one simply has $FE(f_m=0)\propto Q(B) T_1(B)$, where both factors depend on magnetic field.
 The decomposition of FE into these two contributions is shown in Fig.~\ref{fig:3}.
 Here the PRC curves calculated numerically (blue dashed curves with gray filling) are shown together with the dependencies $T_1(B)$ (black lines) and $Q(B)$ (red lines) calculated for the same parameters as in Tab.~\ref{tab:params}.

 The dip in the FE signals around zero magnetic field is determined by the dependence of $T_1$ on magnetic field.
 It is similar for both samples, as one can see in Fig.~\ref{fig:3}: the spin relaxation time increases with an increase of the longitudinal magnetic field, and then saturates.
-Its width is related to the longitudinal $g$ factor of the carrier and the characteristic nuclear field fluctuation, $\omega_N$, as $\sim2\hbar\omega_N/(g_{zz}\mu_B)$.
+Its full width at half maximum is related to the longitudinal $g$ factor of the carrier and the characteristic nuclear field fluctuation, $\omega_N$, as $\sim\hbar\omega_N/(g_{zz}\mu_B)$~\cite{TSI}.
 Since the hyperfine interaction for electrons is stronger~\cite{Desfonds10}, the width of the $T_1$ curve is larger for the $n$-type sample, than for the $p$-type.
 We note that the saturation of the longitudinal spin relaxation time at large magnetic fields evidences the presence of spin relaxation mechanism unrelated to hyperfine interaction, which is described by the phenomenological time $\tau_s$.
+The deviations of the modelled behavior from the experimental one for the $n$-type sample in the intermediate field range may be caused by specific correlations in the nuclear dynamics, like quadrupole-induced spin relaxations, which are not included at this stage.

-The ratio of the average spin relaxation time at large and zero magnetic fields is determined by the nuclear spin correlation time, $\tau_c$:
+The ratio of the average spin relaxation time at large and zero magnetic fields is determined by the nuclear spin correlation time, $\tau_c$~\cite{TSI}:

 Therefore the increase of $T_1$ in both samples by more than $3$ times indirectly evidences the finite hyperfine field correlation time.
 We note that the $\tau_c$ obtained from the fit is similar for both samples.
 This indicates that the nuclear spin dynamics is related to the quadrupole interaction, which is similar for both samples~\cite{hackmann2015}.